Why Are Plants Green?

 If you're thinking of planting a tree or shrub and want something that will enhance the fall colours in your yard consider a native species that is a local ecotype To choose a plant for fall colours you should select it in the fall to be sure it produces the colour you want!
 Autumn is a good time to plant trees and shrubs anyway.

-FALL COLOURS - A Brief Summary.
+Fall Colours - A Brief Summary

 - Fall colours develop during leaf senescence, the gradual death of the leaves.